ope-nz/b4x_cba/README.md

 b4x_cba is a C# console application that contains a collection of utility actions that can be executed as custom build actions or ide links in B4X.

+# Supported Actions

+- compileonly - returns an error to stop b4x launching the release version of your app (always run last)
+- copy - copy files or folder
+- copyjar - copys the output jar to another directory
+- buildtime - creates a file named build.txt with the build time
+- updateversion - maintains a version.txt file with increment version number
+- zip - zips a file or folder
+- moveautobackups - moves auto backup files to another directory

 # Setup;

 1. Copy b4x_cba.exe to your B4X install folder eg C:\Program Files\Anywhere Software\B4J